IoT-Based Smart Water Quality Monitoring: Evolution, Benefits, Challenges

 That is why the Internet of Things (IoT) has been a boon in this regard, as it enables the current developments of more efficient, secure, and cost-effective systems with real-time capabilities.

-SWQM is the process of measuring the water quality parameters, such as temperature, pH, turbidity, dissolved oxygen levels, variety of ions present, and so on.
+IoT-based smart water quality monitoring is the process of measuring the water quality parameters, such as temperature, pH, turbidity, dissolved oxygen levels, variety of ions present, and so on.
 The main objective of monitoring water quality is to ensure these parameters are within a suitable range.

-The traditional method of water monitoring was done physically, using only chemicals.
-A water quality monitoring application involves using different IoT-based smart sensors that keep track of the parameters in real-time.
+A water quality monitoring application involves using different IoT-based smart sensors that keep track of the parameters in real time.

 The hardware utilized in an IoT ecosystem includes servers, a routing device, IoT sensors, and others that manage essential functions such as system activation, security communication, action specifications, and detection to support specific goals and actions.